dotnet/AspNetCore.Docs/aspnet/migration/http-modules.rst

 The exact spot in the pipeline where you insert your new middleware depends on the event that it handled as a module (``BeginRequest``, ``EndRequest``, etc.) and its order in your list of modules in *Web.config*.

-However, as you saw there is no more application life cycle in ASP.NET 5 and the order in which responses are processed by middleware differs from the order used by modules.
+As previously stated, there is no more application life cycle in ASP.NET 5 and the order in which responses are processed by middleware differs from the order used by modules.
 This could make your ordering decision more  challenging.

-If ordering becomes a problem, you could split your module into multiple middleware that can then be ordered separately.
+If ordering becomes a problem, you could split your module into multiple middleware that can be ordered independently.

 Migrating handler code to middleware
 -------------------------------------